lvgl/lv_demos/src/lv_demo_stress/README.md

 ## Overview

 A stress test for LVGL.
-It contains a lot of object creation, deletion, animations, styles usage and so on.
-It can be used if there is any memory curroption during heavy usage or any memory leaks.
+It contains a lot of object creation, deletion, animations, styles usage, and so on.
+It can be used if there is any memory curruption during heavy usage or any memory leaks.

 ![Printer demo with LVGL embedded GUI library](https://github.com/lvgl/lv_examples/blob/master/src/lv_demo_stress/screenshot1.gif?raw=true)